 By ICPC 2011 World Finals United States

-The last test case is followed by a line containing a single zero.
+The last test case is followed by a line containing the number −1.

 Follow the format of the sample output.

 |Input Sample||Output Sample|